Skip to content

 The AAP membership also provides access to Pedialink online learning center, Pediatrics and Peds in Review.
 The ACP membership includes a subscription to the Annals of Internal Medicine.
 In addition, subscriptions to the Yale Pediatric and Internal Medicine Outpatient Curriculum are provided.

-Ongoing board review occurs throughout the four years of residency, with residents attending pediatric and medicine board review courses at the end of training.
+Ongoing board review occurs throughout the four years of residency, with residents attending a board review course at the end of training.

 Residents as Educators